microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedEBookAssignment.md

 # New-MgDeviceAppMgtManagedEBookAssignment

 ## SYNOPSIS
-Create new navigation property to assignments for deviceAppManagement
+The list of assignments for this eBook.

 ## SYNTAX